forgerun/spec/README.md

 This repository defines:
 ## Specification Documents

-- [01-overview.md](./01-overview.md) — Protocol overview and scope
+- 01-overview.md — Protocol overview and scope

-- The protocol surface and invariants
+- 02-definitions.md — Normative vocabulary and term definitions
-- Commitment and receipt semantics
+- 03-commitments.md — Commitment structure and semantics
-- Verification and consistency guarantees
+- 04-receipts.md — Receipt generation and verification
-- Vocabulary and interpretation boundaries
+- 05-verification.md — Verification model and guarantees

 It does **not** define: